wfjun/susfs4ksu_chenmo/README.md

 8. Run `cd $KERNEL_REPO/common` and then `patch -p1 < 50_add_susfs_in_kernel.patch`, **if there are failed patches, you may try to patch them manually by yourself.**
 9. If you want to make your kernel support other KSU manager variant, you can add its own hash size and hash in `ksu_is_manager_apk()` function in `KernelSU/kernel/apk_sign.c`
 10. Make sure again to have `CONFIG_KSU` and `CONFIG_KSU_SUSFS` enabled before building the kernel, some other SUSFS feature may be disabled by default, you may enable/disable them via `menuconfig`, `kernel defconfig`, or change the `default [y|n]` option under each `config KSU_SUSFS_` option in `$KernelSU_repo/kernel/Kconfig` if you build with a new defconfig every time.
-11. If your kernel already has the **KSU non-kprobe hook patches** applied, then you have to **`DISABLE`** the `CONFIG_KSU_SUSFS_SUS_SU` option.
-12. For `gki kernel android14` or above, if you are building from google artifacts, it is necessary to delete the file `$KERNEL_REPO/common/android/abi_gki_protected_exports_aarch64` and `$KERNEL_REPO/common/android/abi_gki_protected_exports_x86_64`, otherwise some modules like WiFi will not work.
+11. For `gki kernel android14` or above, if you are building from google artifacts, it is necessary to delete the file `$KERNEL_REPO/common/android/abi_gki_protected_exports_aarch64` and `$KERNEL_REPO/common/android/abi_gki_protected_exports_x86_64`, otherwise some modules like WiFi will not work.
 Or you can just remove those files whenever they exist in your kernel repo.
-13. If you want to flash the fresh built gki boot.img, then before you build the kernel, first you need to fix or hardcode the `local spl_date` in function `build_gki_boot_images()` in `$KERNEL_REPO/build/kernel/build_utils.sh` to match the current boot security patch level of your phone.
+12. If you want to flash the fresh built gki boot.img, then before you build the kernel, first you need to fix or hardcode the `local spl_date` in function `build_gki_boot_images()` in `$KERNEL_REPO/build/kernel/build_utils.sh` to match the current boot security patch level of your phone.
 Or you can just use magiskboot to unpack and repack the built kernel for your stock boot.img.
-14. Build and flash the kernel.
+13. Build and flash the kernel.
-15. For some compilor error, please refer to the section **[Known Compilor Issues]** below.
+14. For some compilor error, please refer to the section **[Known Compilor Issues]** below.
-16. For other building tips, please refer to the section **[Other Building Tips]** below.
+15. For other building tips, please refer to the section **[Other Building Tips]** below.

 ## Build ksu_susfs userspace tool ##
 1. Run `./build_ksu_susfs_tool.sh` to build the userspace tool `ksu_susfs`, and the arm64 and arm binary will be copied to `ksu_module_susfs/tools/` as well.
 2. Now you can also push the compiled `ksu_susfs` tool to `/data/adb/ksu/bin/` so that you can run it directly in adb root shell or termux root shell, as well as in your own ksu modules.

-## Build sus_su userspace tool (Deprecated) ##
-**--Important Notes--**
-- sus_su userspace tool is now deprecated, as newer xiaomi devices are found to have a root detection service running which is named "mrmd" and it is spawned by init process, and since sus_su mounted by overlayfs can't be umounted for process spawned by init process, so it will get detected unless there is a better umount scheme for init spawned process.

-**--Instruction for 1st mode (Deprecated)--**
-- sus_su userspace tool is an executable aimed to get a root shell by sending a request to a susfs fifo driver, this is exclusive for **"kprobe hook enabled KSU"** only, **DO NOT** use it if your KernelSU has kprobe **disabled**.
-- Only apps with root access granted by ksu manager are allow to run 'su'.
-- For best compatibility, sus_su requires overlayfs to allow all other 3rd party apps to execute 'su' to get root shell.
-- See `service.sh` in module templete for more details.

-1. Run `./build_sus_su_tool.sh` to build the sus_su executable, the arm64 and arm binary will be copied to `ksu_module_susfs/tools/`.
-2. Uncomment the line `#enable_sus_su` in service.sh to enable sus_su
-3. Run `./build_ksu_module.sh` to build the module and flash again.

-**--Instruction for 2nd mode--**
-- Just run `ksu_susfs sus_su 2` to disable core kprobe hooks and enable inline hooks for su.

 ## Build susfs4ksu module ##
 - The ksu module here is just a demo to show how to use it.
-- It will also copy the `ksu_susfs` and `sus_su` tool to `/data/adb/ksu/bin/` as well when installing the module.
+- It will also copy the `ksu_susfs` tool to `/data/adb/ksu/bin/` as well when installing the module.

 1. ksu_susfs tool can be run in any stage scripts, post-fs-data.sh, services.sh, boot-completed.sh according to your own need.
 2. Run `./build_ksu_module.sh` to build the susfs KSU module.